 Stanage Edge, near Hathersage, Derbyshire, is in the stunningly beautiful Peak District.
 It lies a couple of miles to the north of Hathersage (known locally as The Gem of the Dark Peak), and the northern part of the edge forms the border between the High Peak of Derbyshire and Sheffield in South Yorkshire.

-To do the full Stanage Edge Walk is around 6 miles and takes you through a beautiful valley landscape, which inspired many of Charlotte Bronte’s literary classics, and up onto the iconic Stanage escarpment where you can marvel at the brave and ambitious climbers below you.
+The full Stanage Edge Walk is around 6 miles.
+It takes you through a beautiful valley landscape which inspired many of Charlotte Bronte’s literary classics.
+And up onto the iconic Stanage escarpment where you can marvel at the brave and ambitious climbers below you.

 These brave souls travel from all over the country to take on the many challenges provided by Stanage’s sheer faces.
 Stanage runs for almost four miles roughly north to south, from Moscar Moor to Burbage, rising to 458 metres at High Neb, its highest point.

-This place is a little gem not only are there areas that are not too much of a climb (great for children aged 3 and above) plus the journey there is an adventure itself.
+This place is a little gem.
+There are areas that are not too much of a climb (great for children aged 3 and above) and the journey there is an adventure itself.
 Once you get to the top there are loads of large rocks which the little ones can treat like a mini obstacle course.

 This post was inspired by Sebrina’s fabulous Instagram diary of her family trips to Stanage.
 All photography provided by and Copyright Sebrina Evans.